wxcctechsummit/wxcclabguides/TechSummitRoW_2021/Lab1.md

 ## Part 5: **BONUS** Tenant Creation Walkthrough
 This is a supportive video that does not require any actions since your tenant is already provisioned.
 The video demonstrates the initial provisioning task for WxCC 2.0.
 The initial walkthrough assumes that a new partner is creating both Webex Control Hub and Webex Contact Center Gold Tenant.
 This process you will use in the feature for setting up your GOLD tenant using Webex Calling.

-<iframe width="1024" height="576" src="https://www.youtube-nocookie.com/embed/zxdl28izCJw?rel=0" title="WxCC Lab #1 Part 1: GOLD Tenant Initial Provisioning" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
+<iframe width="1024" height="576" src="https://www.youtube-nocookie.com/embed/zxdl28izCJw?rel=0" title="WxCC Lab #1 Part 5: Tenant Creation Walkthrough - BONUS Video" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 ## Part 6 **BONUS** Trial Tenant Setup Video